Supersaturation

 In physical chemistry, supersaturation occurs with a solution when the concentration of a solute exceeds the concentration specified by the value of solubility at equilibrium.
-Most commonly the term is applied to a solution of a solid in a liquid.
-A supersaturated solution is in a metastable state; it may be brought to equilibrium by forcing the excess of solute to separate from the solution.
-The term can also be applied to a mixture of gases.
+Most commonly the term is applied to a solution of a solid in a liquid, but it can also be applied to liquids and gases dissolved in a liquid.
+A supersaturated solution is in a metastable state; it may return to equilibrium by separation of the excess of solute from the solution, by dilution of the solution by adding solvent, or by increasing the solubility of the solute in the solvent.

 History

-Early studies of the phenomenon were conducted with sodium sulfate, also known as Glauber's Salt because, unusually, the solubility of this salt in water may decrease with increasing temperature.
-Early studies have been summarised by Tomlinson.
-It was shown that the crystallization of a supersaturated solution does not simply come from its agitation, (the previous belief) but from solid matter entering and acting as a "starting" site for crystals to form, now called "seeds".
+Early studies of the phenomenon were conducted with sodium sulfate, also known as Glauber's Salt because, unusually, the solubility of this salt in water decreases with increasing temperature past 33°C. Early studies have been summarised by Tomlinson.
+It was shown that the crystallization of a supersaturated solution does not simply come from its agitation, (the previous belief) but from solid matter entering and acting as a "starting" site for crystals to form, now called "seeds" (for more information, see nucleation).
 Expanding upon this, Gay-Lussac brought attention to the kinematics of salt ions and the characteristics of the container having an impact on the supersaturation state.
 He was also able to expand upon the number of salts with which a supersaturated solution can be obtained.
 Later Henri Löwel came to the conclusion that both nuclei of the solution and the walls of the container have a catalyzing effect on the solution that cause crystallization.
 Explaining and providing a model for this phenomenon has been a task taken on by more recent research.
 Désiré Gernez contributed to this research by discovering that nuclei must be of the same salt that is being crystallized in order to promote crystallization.

+Furthermore, in 1950, Victor K. LaMer proposed another theory for nucleation, in which he described the nucleation and growth of sulfur nuclei in a solution where a chemical reaction provided a constant inflow of molecularly dissolved sulfur.
+This theory, however, is not confined to this specific case and can be generalised as shown in LaMer’s diagram, provided in the second figure of this section.